facmartoni/de_jQuery_a_JavaScript/README.md

-# de_jQuery_a_JavaScript
+# Platzi Video

-Project made in the course "De jQuery a JavaScript" by Platzi.com
+Project made in the course "De jQuery a JavaScript" by Platzi.com.
+I practiced JS and acquired many skills 😎